mickfuzz/dyne_docs/src/terminal/docs/42-command-quick-survey.md

 The `grep` command is used to search for strings in text files.

 The backticks \`\` cause execution of the command inside.
-The result, in this case \"allen\", is substituted in the outer command, exactly as if the user had typed `grep allen /etc/passwd`.\
+The result, in this case "allen", is substituted in the outer command, exactly as if the user had typed `grep allen /etc/passwd`.\

 The ! in the second field tells the computer that the encrypted password